When looking for a new eCommerce platform, Shopify and Magento are the two platforms on most companies’ shortlists.

-‘Shopify’ and ‘Magento 2’ are platforms for mid-to-large size businesses, or those with the aspiration to become mid-to-large size eCommerce businesses.
+‘Shopify’ and ‘Magento 2’ are platforms for mid-to-large size businesses, and those with the aspiration to become mid-to-large size eCommerce businesses.

 Both platforms have been designed for successful stores, but with their added functionality comes added costs.
-It’s recommended that you upgrade to either enterprise plan if you’re doing over half million in revenue a year.
-You should spend the budget on hiring experts to increase markets or channels.
+It’s recommended that you upgrade to either enterprise plan if you’re doing over half a million dollars in revenue a year.
+Moreover, you should spend the budget on hiring experts to increase markets or channels.

 Here’s a short description of each.

-Magento 2 is available in two distinct platforms, Magento open source, and Magento Commerce.
+Magento 2 has two editions, Magento Open Source, and Magento Commerce.
 The latter is available as either an on-premise or a cloud solution.
-In June 2018, Magento was officially acquired by Adobe for $1.68 billion.
-Adobe plans to integrate Magento 2 into Adobe Experience Cloud (Adobe’s Enterprise CMS platform) — a move which adds an element of uncertainty to the future of Magento.
+In June 2018, Magento was acquired by Adobe for $1.68 billion.

 Since then, Shopify made their eCommerce platform available to the public and have seen substantial growth.